 In Star Wars, for instance, religion (The Jedi vs. The Dark Side), societal structure (slaves and free), and politics (the trade wars) play huge roles.

-- Will your characters bend or break the rules?
+- How do your characters behave?
+Will they break the rules?

 - Are the rules considered fair, or is society opposed to them?